PangaeaPanga: ROM hacks

 A segment of Tan's Item Abuse 3, depicting the game's difficult platforming challenges.
 The game has been cited as the most challenging Super Mario World ROM hack.

 Through ROM hacking, Tan has made several difficult levels for Super Mario World, the most famous of which is "Item Abuse 3".
 This level, which took three years to create and beat, has been described as "the hardest Super Mario World level ever".
 The level is impossible to beat without making use of tool-assistance to allow individual frame button input.
-Tan has declared that "Anyone who can complete this is pretty much mentally insane."
+Tan has declared that "[a]nyone who can complete this is pretty much mentally insane."

 In addition to the Item Abuse series, Tan has also created four additional hacks inspired by the Kaizo Mario World series titled Super Dram World, Super Dram World 2, Super Dram World 3 and Super Foss World, of which the former two have been speedrun live at a Games Done Quick event.